educob/ethereum/truffle: compile deploy and run solidity code.md

 (warning: several formatting errors that I cannot seem to solve :)
-# How to easily compile, deploy and run contracts so we learn something from the samples?
+# How to easily compile, deploy and run contracts using truffle so we learn something from the samples?

 I assume truffle has been installed.
 Create a directory and cd to it.